 MCE's assigned emissions benchmark, based on the ALJ Ruling, is 1.207 MMT in 2030.

-The total emissions attributable to MCE's Conforming Portfolio is 0.809 MMT in 2018 and 0.190 MMT in 2030, both are compliant with MCE's assigned benchmark.
-MCE's Preferred Portfolio yields 0.773 MMT in 2018 and -0.119 MMT in 2030, both of which are also compliant with MCE's assigned benchmark.
+The total emissions attributable to MCE's Conforming Portfolio in 2018 is .939 MMT and .273 MMT in 2030, below MCE's assigned benchmark.
+MCE's Preferred Portfolio, which utilizes MCE's CPUC approved forecast load, yields .924 MMT in 2018 and -.051 MMT in 2030, which is also below MCE's assigned benchmark.

-MCE notes that compliance with this benchmark is calculated using the Clean Net Short methodology, which is inconsistent with the California Energy Commission's Power Content Label ("PCL") emissions calculation methodology.
-The difference in these two emissions calculations is due to differing treatments of emissions associated with contracted RPS qualified resources, conventional specified resources, and unspecified sources.
-The IRP GHG calculator tool overstates MCE's current GHG intensity as reported in its 2017 PCL in both the Conforming Portfolio and the Preferred Portfolio.
+MCE notes that this benchmark is calculated using the Clean Net Short methodology, which is different from the California Energy Commission's Power Content Label ("PCL") emissions calculation methodology.
+The difference in these two emissions benchmarks is due to the two methodologies' different treatments of emissions associated with each contracted resource.

-MCE believes that using the CPUC Clean Net Short methodology for resource planning, and a separate California Energy Commission's Power Content Label ("PCL") emissions calculation methodology for reporting actual emissions will be problematic and confusing to customers and will result in higher costs to avoid GHG impacts to MCE's portfolio which is already compliant with the 2039 benchmark.
+MCE believes that using the CPUC Clean Net Short methodology for resource planning, and a separate California Energy Commission's Power Content Label ("PCL") emissions calculation methodology for reporting actual emissions will be problematic and confusing for customers.
+The underlying modeling assumptions built into the CPUC's GHG Calculator tool result in an overstatement of MCE's current GHG intensity by 200 percent in both the Preferred and Conforming portfolios.
+In particular, assuming that any GHG emitting resources will be scheduled as a baseload resource rather than scheduled as a shaped delivery filling in around renewable delivery profiles significantly increases the planned GHG intensity of the Conforming Portfolio.